arangodb/docs/oasis/deployments.md

 At this point your ArangoDB deployment is available for you to use — **Have fun!**

+{% hint 'security' %}
+Do not use the root username/password for everyday operations.
+It is recommended to use them only to create other user accounts with appropriate permissions.
+{% endhint %}

 {% hint 'info' %}
 Each deployment is accessible on two ports: